fhendric/Gibbosus/DMRT/README.md

 # *dmrt* analysis

+Note: analysis conducted within folder `~/Gibbosus/DMRT`

+## 1. Identification and phylogenetic analysis of all *O. gibbosus* *dmrt* genes

+All putative *dmrt* genes of *O. gibbosus* were identified from the BRAKER-predicted gene set based on the presence of the term “Doublesex” in the functional annotation.
+Coding sequences were reconstructed using Iso-Seq transcripts when available; otherwise, transcripts predicted by StringTie were used.

-### 1. Selection of *dmrt* transcripts
+### 1.1 Selection and translation of of *dmrt* isoseq transcripts

-Unique clustered isoform transcripts (`./isoseq/OV210_03.flnc.clustered.hq.fasta`) mapping to the *dmrt* genes were manually selected in JBrowse.
-Four different isoforms were identified (iso1 - iso4) at the *dmrt* cluster at scaffold_11 and one at the *dmrt_G* cluster.
-Alignment of the isoforms in MEGA revealed that the *dmrt_G* isoform corresponded to isoform 2 at the dmrt (scaffold_11) cluster.
+For *dmrt* genes where Iso-Seq transcripts were available (scaffold_11 and scaffold_39), unique clustered isoform transcripts (`./isoseq/OV210_03.flnc.clustered.hq.fasta`) mapping to the *dmrt* genes were manually selected in JBrowse.
+Four different isoforms were identified (iso1 - iso4) at the *dmrt* cluster at scaffold_11 and one at the *dmrt_G* cluster at scaffold_39.
+Alignment of the isoforms in MEGA revealed that the *dmrt_G* isoform corresponds to isoform 2 at the dmrt (scaffold_11) cluster.
 Isoforms were manually curated in MEGA and stored in `./DMRT/transcripts_isoseq`:

 - `dmrt_isoseq_full.fasta` (original isoseq full length *dmrt* transcripts, including UTR)